willbraun/python-hangman-game/README.md

 # Overview

 Play Hangman in your terminal.
 You can guess letters in a randomly chosen word.
-If you are incorrect 6 times, you lose.
-If you miss letters, you will see the man drawn in ASCII art.
+If you can guess the word with less than six incorrect guesses, you win!
+If you guess incorrectly, you will see the man drawn in ASCII art.

 ## How to play